Nearshoring vs Offshoring Models Comparison for 3 Regions: Trends, Stats, Costs, Leading Countries and Companies

 Reasons Why Western Europe Countries Hire Nearshore Team

 According to a Research Review reflected in the International Journal of Multidisciplinary, there are many reasons behind the question of why western countries prefer nearshoring over offshoring.
 One of the biggest drivers is cultural affinity, which touches not only similar negotiating behavior and views but also strategies in business.
 Thus, it makes it easier to find a common language in terms of building the working process.
-Another crucial background of nearshoring in East Europe is the fact that they adapt to the regulation of the EU, which means that the data is secured under the law.
+Another crucial background of nearshoring in Eastern Europe is the fact that they adapt to the regulation of the EU, which means that the data is secured under the law.

-Over the last decade, many companies switched from offshoring to nearshoring to Central and East Europe (CEE).
-According to the recent report on the state of IT outsourcing in CEE, Western Countries such as Norway, Czech Republic, Germany, Austria and other, constantly facing the issues of fulfilling the positions in Big Data and Analytics, security, and business analytics.
+Over the last decade, many companies switched from offshoring to nearshoring to Central and Eastern Europe (CEE).
+According to the recent report on the state of IT outsourcing in CEE, Western Countries such as Norway, Czech Republic, Germany, Austria and others, constantly facing the issues of fulfilling the positions in Big Data and Analytics, security, and business analytics.
 40% of the IT vacancies in Norway were hard to close, 78% of companies in Austria lost lots of time while trying to complete the recruitment process, and about 71% of jobs were put on hold due to the limited pool of professionals.
 With this in mind, Western Europe is inclined to nearshoring from CEE; let’s see on the examples of most-common nearshoring destinations Ukraine, Poland, and Romania.

 Nearshore outsourcing to Ukraine is another demanding destination among CEE.
 Despite the share of IT in the total GDP of the country is not that high as in Poland (4% on the contrary to 6.06%) approximately $4.5 billion revenue is generated from the IT services export.
 Every year, Ukraine receives about $1 billion investments from the foreign countries who set up business in the country, open R&D centers, as well as hire an offshore development team in Ukraine.
 Thus, tech giants such as Huawei.
-Samsung, Abbyy, and Microsoft have already relocated part of their operations to Ukraine.
+Samsung, ABBYY, and Microsoft have already relocated part of their operations to Ukraine.
 This has not only led to the country’s solid position in the global IT market but also brought employment opportunities.
-Currently, 160.000 specialists deliver their IT services in the following directions: custom software development (92%), software testing/QA (67%), application maintenance (55%), SaaS services (39%), and other.
+Currently, 160.000 specialists deliver their IT services in the following directions: custom software development (92%), software testing/QA (67%), application maintenance (55%), SaaS services (39%), and others.

 With an immense skill set and educational background, IT professionals’ key specializations include Java 13.92%, Python 4.42%, and JavaSprit 28.36%.
 More than 20.000 software development departments export 70% of their services to the US and Western European countries via the offshore development model and nearshore outsourcing model respectively.